A Vegan Diet for Diabetes Control

 Prior studies have shown that a vegan diet improves insulin sensitivity and causes significant weight loss.
 Because it imposes no limits on calories, carbohydrates, or portion sizes, it may be easier to follow than an ADA diet, which limits each of these.

 Barnard ND, Cohen, J, Jenkins DJ, Turner-McGrievy G, Gloede L, Jaster B, Seidl K, Green AA, Talpers S. A low-fat, vegan diet improves glycemic control and cardiovascular risk factors in a randomized clinical trial in individuals with type 2 diabetes.
-Diabetes Care, August 2006, in press.
+Diabetes Care, August 2006.

 Breaking Medical News is a service of the Physicians Committee for Responsible Medicine, 5100 Wisconsin Ave., Ste.
 400, Washington, DC 20016, 202-686-2210.
 Join the Physicians Committee and receive the quarterly magazine, Good Medicine.